EmilHvitfeldt/smltar/docs/06_ml_regression.md

 The purpose of the testing data is to estimate how your final model will perform on new data; we set aside a proportion of the data available and pretend that it is not available to us for training the model so we can use it to estimate model performance on strictly out-of-sample data.
 Often during the process of modeling, we want to compare models or different model parameters.
 If we use the test set for these kinds of tasks, we risk fooling ourselves that we are doing better than we really are.

 Another option for evaluating models is to predict one time on the training set to measure performance.
 This is the _same data_ that was used to train the model, however, and evaluating on the training data often results in performance estimates that are too optimistic.
-This is especially true for powerful machine learning algorithms that can learn subtle patterns from data; we risk overfitting to the training set.
+This is especially true for powerful machine learning algorithms that can learn subtle patterns from data; we risk overfitting to the training set.\index{models!comparing}

 Yet another option for evaluating or comparing models is to use a separate validation set.
 In this situation, we split our data _not_ into two sets (training and testing) but into three sets (testing, training, and validation).
 The validation set is used for computing performance metrics to compare models or model parameters.
 This can be a great option if you have enough data for it, but often we as machine learning practitioners are not so lucky.